Welcome to the Rutgers University Libraries. The librarians and staff in the library system are here to help you.

 It is important to be aware of the following library conditions and procedures:

 This is the starting place for students and faculty to use the Rutgers University Libraries.
-At the circulation desk of all Rutgers libraries, users can register their library barcode and receive a PIN, receive introductory materials about libraries policies, check out or return books, pay fines or fees, and learn about useful library services.
+At the circulation desk of all Rutgers libraries, users can register their library barcode, receive introductory materials about libraries policies, check out or return books, pay fines or fees, and learn about useful library services.

 The first place you should stop for help with your research is the reference desk.
 You are invited and encouraged to ask a librarian for help with your assignments, research, and information needs at any one of the reference desks in the Libraries.
 This service is provided through one-on-one consultation, tutorials, and library instruction.
-You may also write to "Ask A Librarian," the Libraries' online reference service, which is available from the Libraries’ website.
+You may also write to "Ask A Librarian," the Libraries' email reference service, or chat with a librarian via our on-line chat function, which are available from the Libraries' website.

 The Libraries' Website